robinredX/conumee_overlay/README.md

 - `savename` is the path to an image file where you want to save the output

-- `chylim, cols, chr, chrX, chrY, centromere, main` have same definitions as in CNV.genomeplot().
-Default values are identical to the default values in CNV.genomeplot()
+- `chylim, cols, chr, chrX, chrY, centromere` have same definitions as in CNV.genomeplot(). `main` refers to the title the plot.
+By default, it is "Composite CNV plot".
+Default values of other arguments is identical to the default values in CNV.genomeplot().